TheHannuAWS/AWS-Immersion-Day/Lab2/README.md

 ````bash
 kubectl describe pod samplepod
 ````
-* In case there are errors on image pull - take second look on ECR/docker steps above
+> **_NOTE:_**  In case there are errors on image pull - take second look on ECR/docker steps above

-* Verify your Pod has 2 interfaces (eth0 for default K8s networking and net1 for Multus interface (10.0.4.0/24) - open shell session
+Verify your Pod has 2 interfaces (eth0 for default K8s networking and net1 for Multus interface (10.0.4.0/24) - open shell session

   ````
   kubectl exec -it samplepod -- /bin/bash
   ````
-* Run ifconfig in *samplepod* as root (not on bastion host) to validate you see two interfaces:<br>
+Run ifconfig in *samplepod* as root (not on bastion host) to validate you see two interfaces:<br>
   ````
   ifconfig
   ````